Subscribe

 “Just choose a square,” she told the North Koreans, some of whom were still confused about the rules.

-The free English classes for North Korean defectors, known as the Preparing Refugees in English Project, was founded last year by Reynolds, a senior at Humphreys High School and the daughter of a retired soldier living on base.
+The free English classes for North Korean defectors, known as the Preparing Refugees in English Project, were founded last year by Reynolds, a senior at Humphreys High School and the daughter of a retired soldier living on base.

 “Some of the students want to learn how to have basic conversations,” she told Stars and Stripes at the center last month.
 Others want to learn about the United States because they were forcibly taught in North Korea to view Americans as “the enemy.”